spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 Note: if you see both zero GPU Usage % and high CPU consumption on this VM, then odds are the hardware acceleration is disabled for the VM (or that some other GPU enabling GPO is off).

-**Resolving high GPU Usage % consumption:** First, use the Time Interval function to change how long the data is displayed.
+**Resolving High GPU Usage % consumption:** First, use the Time Interval function to change how long the data is displayed.
 This can give you a sense of when the issue originally began and whether there is a recurring pattern.
 If the issue is consistent, then consider increasing the size of the VM to one with a larger amount of GPU allocated.

 #### Frame Buffer Usage:
 Description: Indicates the average % consumption for the period indicated.
 The default time interval displayed is the last 3 hours, with data provided for every minute.